Vision & Mission

 Our Methods

-1. Eco-Industrial Hub – At our model factory we make oil spill clean up mats** out of recycled clippings of hair, fur and fleece from salons, groomers, and farmers.
+1. Eco-Industrial Hub – At our model factory we make oil spill clean up mats** out of recycled clippings of hair, fur, wool, and fleece from salons, groomers, and farmers.
 Our replicable exhibit hall walls discuss best practices for sorting waste into resources, as well as perspectives, incentives, challenges and solutions for clean air, water, energy, materials and manufacturing.
 Plan a visit!

-3. Urban Edible Garden – Explore our research projects made to uplift and heal the mind, body, and soil.
+… with Urban Edible GardenExplore our research projects made to uplift and heal the mind, body, and soil.
 Visit our tiny home, solar fan aerated compost pile, laundry to landscapes gray water system, dog poo composter, chicken mansion, fog catcher, raised veggie beds, honey beehive, bat house, and more!

-4. Clean Wave Program** – Our flagship Eco-Hub and MofT’s Global Partner Hubs make mats that are installed in storm drains and contaminated waste-water filtration systems to soak up petroleum spills.
-Beyond this, natural fibers make and excellent substrate and are a slow nitrogen release, proving to remediate soil as well as help to regenerate seagrass and kelp forests.
-Together with felters, researchers, purchasers, artists… this program keeps waterways clean, sorts trash into resources, restores habitats, educates the public and creates cottage-industry green jobs!
+3. Hair Matters Program**Our flagship Eco-Hub and MofT’s Global Partner Hubs make mats that are installed in storm drains, and contaminated waste-water filtration systems, to soak up petroleum spills.
+Beyond this, natural fibers make an excellent substrate and are a slow nitrogen release, proving to remediate soil as well as help to regenerate seagrass and kelp forests.
+Together with donors, felters, researchers, purchasers, artists and media… this program keeps waterways clean, sorts trash into resources, restores habitats, inspires the public and creates cottage-industry green jobs!

 The Hum Sum – Our Eco Social Media Platform that we created for Humanity Adding Solutions